yeoman/yeoman/cli/docs/docs.md

 ### serve.io

-`serve.io` creates and returns a webserver and setup a socket.io instance and the "inject" middleware. `/socket.io/socket.io.js` and `/reload.js` are then available.
+`serve.io` creates and returns a web server and setup a socket.io instance and the "inject" middleware. `/socket.io/socket.io.js` and `/reload.js` are then available.